DanielNieuwoudt/dev-assess/Solution.README.md

 You can clone the repository from https://github.com/DanielNieuwoudt/developer-assessment.git

 ## Repository Structure

+We use a mono repo structure for our repository, allowing us to consolidate multiple projects into one repository.
+This approach simplifies dependency management, code sharing, and collaboration while maintaining consistency across projects.
+It also facilitates unified version control, streamlined builds, and easier refactoring and testing.

 Folders in our repository have been structured in the following way: